Definition of outcomes, endpoints and group comparisons

 For continuous, count and categorical outputs:

-- Apply threshold: applies a logical test (usually comparing the outcome value to a threshold) to get a binary true/false outcome.
-A threshold value and a comparison sign (=, !=, >=, <=, >, <) must be set.
+Apply threshold: applies a logical test (usually comparing the outcome value to a threshold) to get a binary true/false outcome.
+You must set a threshold value and a comparison sign (=, !=, >=, <=, >, <).

 For single time-to-event outputs: